Monstercraft/MonsterMOTD/README.md

-MonsterTicket is an immensely popular and successful support ticket plugin for bukkit.
+MonsterMOTD is an immensely popular and successful support ticket plugin for bukkit.
 The plugin's source code is completely open and free - whether you're a Java expert or just keen to explore, these can be valuable learning resources.

 ###Get the code

 Download the latest source code with:

-    git clone git://github.com/Monstercraft/MonsterTicket.git
+    git clone git://github.com/Monstercraft/MonsterMOTD.git

 Keep your source up to date with: